hogeschool/Development-8/Readers/unit2.md

 let (addUncurried : int * int -> int) = fun (x,y) -> x + y
 ```

-Notice that the uncurried version of a function takes both arguments all together, thus partial application is not possible\: we can call `add 3` and this will generate as result `lambda y -> 3 + y`, but we cannot call `addUncurried 3` because this would mean passing an argument of typ `int` to a function that expects `int * int`.
+Notice that the uncurried version of a function takes both arguments all together, thus partial application is not possible\: we can call `add 3` and this will generate as result `fun y -> 3 + y`, but we cannot call `addUncurried 3` because this would mean passing an argument of typ `int` to a function that expects `int * int`.
 We will see further ahead in this course that it is possible to define a generic function that can convert the curried version of a function to the uncurried version, and the opposite.

 ## Records

-Recors are a set of named values that can optionally define some members.
+Recors are finite map of names into values that can optionally define some members.
 This definition resembles that of Class in a object\-oriented language, but there is a profound difference\: the fields of a record are by default immutable, meaning that it is not possible to change their values directly.
 Of course, being a hybrid language, F\# allows also to define mutable record fields, but, as said before, we ignore mutability in this course.
 A record is declared with the following syntax\:

 ```fsharp
 type R =